Lap up every incredible moment in Myanmar on this beautiful cycling adventure.

-Having survived one of the most brutal regimes in history, the Southeast Asian country of Myanmar is bouncing back with some of the world's most unspoiled natural and archaeological sites.
+Having survived one of the most brutal regimes in history, the Southeast Asian country of Myanmar (formerly known as Burma) is bouncing back with some of the world's most unspoiled natural and archaeological sites.
 Its geographic location, placing the country between Bangladesh to the west, China to the north, and Thailand and Laos to the east, gives the country an eclectic influence of religion, language, and peoples.
-With the country only recently being reopened to the outside world the infrastructure commonly found in other nearby countries is almost completely lacking in Myanmar making it an adventure destination for those willing to cycle it.
+With the country only recently being reopened to the outside world, the infrastructure commonly found in other nearby countries is almost completely lacking in Myanmar, making it an adventure destination for those willing to cycle it.

 The fertile Irrawaddy River valley has been the backbone of Myanmar since its earliest settlement.
 To this day, the river is still the most well used transportation corridor in the country.
 Since Myanmar has lacked the economic infrastructure of most other countries, large swaths of its natural environment and landscape have been left relatively untouched, making for difficult yet extremely rewarding trekking.
 Whilst cycling certain parts of Myanmar you can find elephants, leopards, clouded leopards, tigers, monkeys, and wild buffalo, most of which can be quite difficult to find in the surrounding countries